Skip to content

 bash

-This creates a .keep/ directory with your project configuration.
+1. Create a .keep/ directory with your project configuration

 You'll be prompted for: